MAVENSDC/cdflib/doc/introduction.rst

 The only module you need to install is ``numpy``, but there are a few things you can do with ``astropy`` and ``xarray``.

-While this origally started as a way to read PDS-archive compliant CDF files, thanks to many contributors, it has grown to be able to handle every type of CDF file.
+While this originally started as a way to read PDS-archive compliant CDF files, thanks to many contributors, it has grown to be able to handle every type of CDF file.

 What can cdflib do?